PublicWorksBookClub/b00k.club/README.md

 ## Content

-Content is stored in the `content` directory.
+Content is stored in [markdown text](https://commonmark.org/help/) files located within the `content` directory.
 Files named `_index.md` are called "sections", and files by any other name ending in `.md` are called "pages".
 For more information you can read the [zola](https://getzola.com) documentation.
 It is written in markdown and inserted into the html via the "[template](#templates)", which is indicated on the top of the content.

 ## Templates